Skip to main content

 It's also a good idea to plan your post run fuel - you can leave a banana and protein shake or bar out for when you return or make sure your fridge is plenty stocked up with yogurt or chocolate milk.

-Grab a friend
+Grab a Friend

-Bringing a friend on a long run is definitely the best way to make your long run more enjoyable!
-If you've told a friend that you are going on a run with them you also have someone to hold you accountable to the distance.
 If your friends aren't up for running the whole long run with you, you can organise to have different friends join you for different sections if you just predict where you'll be and when.
 It would also help to share your location with them when its nearly their turn to join.

 If you do end up going out solo you could still tell a friend what session you're doing to hold yourself that little bit more accountable.